Shotyi Bole Shotyi Kichhu Nei: Casting

 Anjan Dutt approached for the role which he was to portray in Dozen, but he had to decline it as he thought that his real age might mismatch with the character.
 Then Kaushik Ganguly came on the board, reuniting with Mukherji eleven years after Chotushkone in 2014, where he had a guest appearance.
 In the screenplay section of the film, Mukherji took some suggestions from Ganguly, whom he considers to be his teacher-like in the field of screenwriting.
-Ritwick Chakraborty and Rudranil Ghosh were reported to be roped in, both of them reuiniting with the director six years after Vinci Da (2019), in their third and fifth collaborations respectively.
+Ritwick Chakraborty and Rudranil Ghosh were reported to be roped in, both of them reuniting with the director six years after Vinci Da (2019), in their third and fifth collaborations respectively.
 Later, Ghosh's involvement with the film was revealed to be a rumour, and Rahul Arunoday Banerjee came as his alternative.
 Ananya Chatterjee and Sauraseni Maitra joined the cast in January 2024, replacing Roopa Ganguly and Swastika Mukherjee respectively from Dozen.
 On the other hand, Satyam Bhattacharya and Riddhi Sen were revealed to play another pivotal roles, both of whom got replaced by Suhotra Mukherjee and Arjun Chakrabarty respectively for unknown reasons.

 In February 2024, Anirban Chakrabarti and Phalguni Chatterjee joined the film.
 The character which was to be portrayed by Rituparno Ghosh before, was reported having Anirban Bhattacharya in it.
 Chiranjeet Chakraborty, who was rumoured to be a part of the film, got replaced by Kaushik Sen. In May 2024, Adrit Roy was reported to feature in the film, which was later proved to be a rumour.
 The same month, Bhattacharya opted out of the project due to his date issues and Parambrata Chatterjee came on the board replacing him.
 The final casting was revealed on 23 May 2024.

+The initial cast when Mukherji intended to make this film was (respectively according to juror no.) Kaushik Ganguly, Srijato, Anjan Dutt, Dipankar De, Ritwick Chakraborty, Kanchan Mullick, Swastika Mukherjee, Rituparno Ghosh, Manoj Mitra, Rudranil Ghosh, Biswajit Chakraborty and Roopa Ganguly.